BatoolMM/R-markdown/_episodes/02-starting-with-rmarkdown.md

 Rmd combines the power of R code and analysis with narratives describing methods and results.
-Keeping your code and narrative in the same document increases reproducibility by bundling paper components together
+Keeping your code and narrative in the same document increases reproducibility by bundling paper components together; decreasing the amount of work you, your collaborators, and your audience has to do to search for different components of your
-- decreasing the amount of work you, your collaborators, and your audience has to do to search for different components of your project - raw data, analysis and plots, narrative, and citations. <br>
+project: raw data, analysis and plots, narrative, and citations. <br>

 > Tip: Good Enough Practices for Scientific Computing
 > ---------------------------------------------------
 >
 > [Good Enough Practices for Scientific
 > Computing](https://github.com/swcarpentry/good-enough-practices-in-scientific-computing/blob/gh-pages/good-enough-practices-for-scientific-computing.pdf)
-> gives the following recommendations for project organization:\
+> gives the following recommendations for project organization:
 > 1. Put each project in its own directory, which is named after the
-> project.\
+> project.
 > 2. Put text documents associated with the project in the `doc`
-> directory.\
+> directory.
 > 3. Put raw data and metadata in the `data` directory, and files
-> generated during cleanup and analysis in a `results` directory.\
+> generated during cleanup and analysis in a `results` directory.
 > 4. Put source for the project's scripts and programs in the `src`
 > directory, and programs brought in from elsewhere or compiled locally
-> in the `bin` directory.\
+> in the `bin` directory.
-> 5. Name all files to reflect their content or function.\
+> 5. Name all files to reflect their content or function.
 > {: .callout}

-For this project, we used the following setup for folders and files:\
+For this project, we used the following setup for folders and files:
-FIXME make sure this is accurate after finishing the .proj file\
+FIXME make sure this is accurate after finishing the .proj file
 **bin:** contains a a .csl file for changing the bibliography to APA format **code:** a different name for the `src` folder.
-This will contain our R scripts for plots and R Markdown scripts for writing our paper.\
+This will contain our R scripts for plots and R Markdown scripts for writing our paper.
 **<data:**> this folder contains our raw data files.
 We downloaded both an .xlxs and .txt FIXME - clean up the data folder **docs:\*\* This contains our raw text file `paper_raw.txt` for the paper and our `bibliography.bibtex` for reference.
-We could add any other notes we may have about the project here too.\
+We could add any other notes we may have about the project here too.
 **figs:** This is for the .png figures we found and want to add into our paper.
-It can also be used to save .png or .jpeg copies of the figures we output from our code.\
+It can also be used to save .png or .jpeg copies of the figures we output from our code.
-**results:** This is where the rendered version of our .Rmd file (and .R scripts if we ran them) will save to.\
+**results:** This is where the rendered version of our .Rmd file (and .R scripts if we ran them) will save to.
 **RMarkdown\_Workshop.Rproj** lives in the root directory.
-FIXME - need to add the following 3 files (or we could skip these): **README.md** A detailed project description with all collaborators listed.\
+FIXME - need to add the following 3 files (or we could skip these): **README.md** A detailed project description with all collaborators listed.
-**CITATION.txt** Directions to cite the project.\
+**CITATION.txt** Directions to cite the project.
 **LICENSE.txt** Instructions on how the project or any components can be reused.